WordlessMeteor/LoL-DIY-Programs/README.md

 5. This program set provides offline data resources to save the time of preparing data.
 	- The data resources will follow the patch update.
 	- Considering that the program set might be used when PBE client is running, the data resources of PBE version are provided by default here.
-6. This program set provides the [lcu_driver library](https://github.com/sousa-andre/lcu-driver) scripts modified by myself, so that the user can still library files in this repository if the corresponding pull request hasn't been accepted to merge into the official version, or has been rejected to merge, by the original author.
-	- <font color=#ff0000><b>Declaration: The folder `基础库文件（lcu_driver）` is regarded as a fork of the original lcu_driver library.
-It's guaranteed that it won't be misused for any commericla behavior.</b></font>
-	- I'm only reponsible for modifying the library files **according to the demands of this program set**, and not obligated to merge others' changes to the library files into mine.
-However, any user that commented and suggested on the library update **based on the program set update** is welcome 👏
-		- Of course, I'll try to merge the library update made by **the original author** into this repository.
 7. The program set is adapted from `create_custom_lobby.py` in the home directory.
 # Notes on Instructions
 1. The whole program set is made of Python programs.
 Users are highly suggested to download the latest version of Python from [Python official website](www.python.org).
 (A version that isn't latest is also OK, but please make sure it's not too early, either [xD])